wp-plugins/siteorigin-panels/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Fixed an issue with copy content.
+* Improved handling of styles in prebuilt layouts.
+* Improved error handling in Javascript.
+* Fixed issue with checkboxes.

 = 1.4.4 =
 * Generating Page Builder content in admin is now generated with a separate request to properly handle fatal errors from widgets.
 * Fixed potential issue when loading home page interface.